Quintessence-dominated cyclic universe with negative cosmological constant: Negative Solution

-As we have indicated in section (\ref{secprho}), The energy density represented by the above equation is positive except for a very short period of time in each cycle where it takes negative values.
-On the contrary, replacing $-\Lambda \rightarrow \Lambda$ in (\ref{rhoo}) leads to negative energy density except for a very short period of time in each cycle where it takes positive values.
-Same result is obtained for setting $\Lambda$ to zero in the above expression.
-Based on the sign of $\rho$, we consider the physically acceptable solution is the one with negative $\Lambda$.
+\quad As we have indicated in Sec. \ref{secprho}, this energy density is positive for most of the evolution except in a small neighborhood of the bounce $t_b$.
+On the contrary, replacing $-\Lambda \rightarrow \Lambda$ in Eq.~(\ref{rhoo}) leads to domination of negative energy density through the cycle.
+Same undesired result for replacing $-\Lambda \rightarrow \Lambda$ is also obtained by setting $\Lambda$ to zero in the above expression.
+Based on the sign of $\rho$, we consider the physically acceptable solution is the one with $\Lambda < 0$ and $\rho > 0$.
+Setting $\rho > 0$ in Eq.~(\ref{rhoo}) directly implies the following inequality for the cosmological constant satisfied for all $t$ except within a finite interval containing the bounce